Energy density driven ultrafast electronic excitations in a cuprate superconductor: Results

 $\Delta R/R$ dynamics fits for $T < T_c$ were performed using the expression

 multiplied by a Heaviside step function and convoluted with a Gaussian of FWHM 120 fs.
-The resulting fit parameters are shown in Fig. \ref{fig: low T fit}, while the full set of fitted traces is reported in Fig. S7 Supplementary Materials.
+The resulting fit parameters are shown in Fig. \ref{fig: low T fit}, while the full set of fitted traces is reported in Fig. S8 Supplementary Materials \cite{supplemental}.
 For excitation intensities $\leq 100$ J/cm$^3$, an additional term with negative amplitude ($a_3$), compared to the room-temperature fit function, is required to capture the delayed “hump” associated with condensate recovery (Fig. \ref{fig: low T fit}c and f).
 At the lowest excitation intensity, we find $\tau_3 = 400 \pm 200$ fs.
-Applying the same fitting procedure to the optical-pump data in Fig. \ref{fig: low T dynamics}b yields $\tau_3 = 500 \pm 200$ fs (see Fig. S8a Supplementary Materials).
-The similar order of magnitude of $\tau_3$ in the two excitation schemes confirms the comparable underlying dynamics, with small differences attributable to the different temperatures and excitation intensities in the respective measurements.
+Applying the same fitting procedure to the optical-pump data in Fig. \ref{fig: low T dynamics}b yields $\tau_3 = 500 \pm 200$ fs (see Fig. S9a Supplementary Materials \cite{supplemental}).
+A comparison of the characteristic times $\tau_i$ obtained with 1.5~eV and 77~eV pump photon energies is shown in Fig.~\ref{fig: low T fit param}.
+The similar order of magnitude of $\tau_1$ and $\tau_2$, and compatible values of $\tau_3$, in the two excitation schemes confirms the comparable underlying dynamics, with small differences attributable to the different temperatures and excitation intensities in the respective measurements.
+This finding demonstrates a scaling collapse of the relaxation dynamics when expressed as a function of the absorbed energy density $I_{\mathrm{exc}}$, confirming that energy density---not excitation pathway---governs the ultrafast electronic relaxation.